Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Introduction

-Recently, it has been shown that cold atomic gases interacting with laser fields provide a fertile ground for studying high-D soliton~\cite{firstenbergNonlinearQuantumOptics2016,Gallagher2008,Saffman2010,bai_self-induced_2020,rotschild2006NP}.
-When additionally coupling light to highly excited Rydberg states ~\cite{firstenbergNonlinearQuantumOptics2016,murray2016quantum,pritchard2013nonlinear}, strong and long-range interactions between Rydberg atoms can be mapped to light fields through electromagnetically induced transparency (EIT)~\cite{Fleischhauer2005}, generating strong nonlocal nonlinearity~\cite{Firstenberg2013,murray2016quantum}.
-The Rydberg-Rydberg interactions are strong even at the single-photon level~\cite{pritchard2013nonlinear,firstenbergNonlinearQuantumOptics2016,murray2016quantum}.
-Photonic dimers and three-photon bound states have been observed in strong optical nonlinearities~\cite{Firstenberg2013,liang2018observation}.
-Such bound states of photons can be viewed as a quantum soliton, for implementing single-photon switching~\cite{baur2014single}, photon-photon gates~\cite{gorshkov2011photon}, and all-optical deterministic quantum logic~\cite{shahmoon2011strongly}, as well as for studying many-body phenomena with strongly correlated photons~\cite{chang2008crystallization}.
+Recently, it has been shown that cold atomic gases steered by laser fields provide an appropriate ground for studying multi-dimensional solitons~ \cite {firstenbergNonlinearQuantumOptics2016,Gallagher2008,Saffman2010,bai_self-induced_2020,rotschild2006NP} .
+In particular, by coupling light to highly excited Rydberg states~\cite {firstenbergNonlinearQuantumOptics2016,murray2016quantum,pritchard2013nonlinear} , strong and long-range interactions between Rydberg atoms can be induced by light fields through the effect of electromagnetically induced transparency (EIT)~\cite{Fleischhauer2005}, thus generating strong nonlocal nonlinearity~\cite{Firstenberg2013,murray2016quantum}.
+Actually, the Rydberg-Rydberg interactions are strong even at the single-photon level~\cite {pritchard2013nonlinear,firstenbergNonlinearQuantumOptics2016,murray2016quantum} .
+Photonic dimers and three-photon bound states have been observed under the action of strong optical nonlinearities~\cite {Firstenberg2013,liang2018observation}.
+Such bound states of photons can be viewed as quantum solitons, and they may be used for the implementation of single-photon switching~\cite{baur2014single}, photon-photon gates~\cite {gorshkov2011photon}, and all-optical deterministic quantum logic~\cite {shahmoon2011strongly}, as well as for studies of many-body phenomena with strongly correlated photons~\cite{chang2008crystallization}.

-Using the Rydberg nonlocal nonlinearity, it has been shown that SMs and vectrox molecules can be generated and stored in the Rydberg atom gas~\cite{qin2022stable}.
-However, the underlying mechanisms of soliton and breather molecules have not yet been fully elucidated in Ref.~\cite{qin2022stable}.
-With easily adjustable parameters, the Rydberg atom system allows the nonlocality ($\sigma\equiv R_b/R_0$) to be continuously tuned from the local nonlinear to the strongly nonlocal limit, where $R_b$ and $R_0$ are the characteristic length of the Rydberg nonlinearity and beam width, respectively.
-Therefore, we investigate what governs the formation of SMs in different nonlocal regions and specifically examine how the initial velocity affects the rotation period of SMs and the breathing period of breather molecules (BMs).
+Using the Rydberg nonlocal nonlinearity, it has been shown that SMs and vortex molecules (bound states of solitary vortices) can be generated and stored in the Rydberg atomic gas~\cite{qin2022stable}.
+However, the underlying mechanisms of the formation of SMs and breather molecules (BMs) in these settings have not yet been fully understood.
+In particular, a remaining open question is how to design various SM and BM states in such systems.
+With its easily adjustable parameters, the Rydberg atomic medium allows the nonlocality ($\sigma \equiv R_{b}/R_{0}$) to be continuously tuned from the local limit to the strongly nonlocal one, $R_{b}$ and $R_{0}$ being the characteristic length of the Rydberg nonlinearity and beam width, respectively.